hamilton/one-big-graph/README.md

     // source is the file in /public/data/.
 Right now it has to be json,
     // which is what the cache.js script returns.
+    // In theory, you can put any tidy-formatted JSON filee in
+    // /public/data/ and serve it.
     source: "first-chart.json",

     title: "Here's one big chart", // the display title